apache/arrow/docs/source/developers/reviewing.rst

   reader what actually *happens* on such an error).

-* When reviewing documentation changes (or prose snippets, in general), be mindful about spelling, grammar, expression, concision.
+* When reviewing documentation changes (or prose snippets, in general), be mindful about spelling, grammar, expression, and concision.
 Clear communication is essential for effective collaboration with people from a wide range of backgrounds, and contributes to better documentation.